 Hope Hospice continues to provide complimentary counseling to our hospice clients and to the public residing in our service area.
 We facilitate several support groups that offer a chance to connect with others who are enduring similar types of grief (such as the loss of a spouse).
 View support group options here.
 We require advance registration, so please contact our office as soon as possible to discuss your situation.
 Call (925) 829-8770.

 In response to the COVID-19 pandemic, Hope Hospice has implemented some temporary changes to our grief support services for youth.
 At this time, our program is being offered via Zoom to teens only.
 Video conference in a group setting is not an ideal format for younger children; therefore, individual sessions are provided for children at this time.
 Learn more here.

 Our face-to-face group classes are suspended for the time being, and we are transitioning our program to online learning.
 The following links will take you to the program pages where you can find the latest news.

 Patient visits by our homecare volunteers, unfortunately, are temporarily suspended.
 We are trying to fill this gap with phone calls and letter writing to stay connected to our patients and their loved ones.
 Our compassionate volunteers provide much-needed comfort and emotional support and we are forever grateful for their continued dedication.
 People interested in becoming a Hope Hospice volunteer can still connect with our program management by email to learn about future opportunities.

 We have been touched by the initial response from our community asking how they can help during this crisis.
 Here are two critical ways:

-Hope Hospice has an urgent clinical need for N95 face masks, surgical gowns, nitrile gloves, and face shields to help protect our healthcare workers as they perform their vital functions serving our patients and families during this public health crisis.
+Hope Hospice has an urgent clinical need for disposable isolation gowns, N95 face masks, and full-face shields to help protect our healthcare workers as they perform their vital functions serving our patients and families during this public health crisis.

 These items are in very short supply due to high demand across the medical community, so we are putting the call out to our supporters, vendors, and others to help us acquire these materials.